From simplicial Chern-Simons theory to the shadow invariant I: Outlook

 \section{Outlook}

 Theorem \ref{main_theorem} will be proven in \cite{Ha7b}.
 This is the first of the two main issues in \cite{Ha7b}.
-The second important issue in \cite{Ha7b} is the transition to the $BF_3$-theoretic setting\footnote{more precisely, we will consider BF-theory on $M=\Sigma \times S^1$ with a positive and suitably quantized cosmological constant} we referred to at the beginning of Sec. \ref{sec4} and in Sec. \ref{sec6} above.
-The $BF_3$-theoretic setting is more complicated than the original CS-theoretic setting and in the case of non-Abelian structure groups $G$ the advantages of the $BF_3$-theoretic setting are not as obvious as in the Abelian case, cf. Remark 7.2 in \cite{Ha7b}.
-Anyhow, it is definitely worthwhile to study the $BF_3$-theoretic setting in more detail:
+The second important issue in \cite{Ha7b} is the transition to the $BF_3$-theoretic setting we referred to at the beginning of Sec. \ref{sec4} above.
+The $BF_3$-theoretic setting is more complicated than the original CS-theoretic setting and in the case of non-Abelian structure groups $G$ the advantages of the $BF_3$-theoretic setting are not as obvious as in the Abelian case (cf. Remark 7.2 in \cite{Ha7b}).
+However, a closer look shows that also for non-Abelian structure groups $G$ the $BF_3$-theoretic setting has several important advantages: